Supporting Students in Navigating LLM-Generated Insecure Code: Overview of Our Study Design

 \section{Overview of Our Study Design}

 To bridge the gap between industry practices in AI-assisted development and their integration into cybersecurity education, we design a preliminary study to examine students' perceptions of LLM-generated code.
-Furthermore, we propose an educational framework, \texttt{Bifröst}, to assess students' readiness and foster a security mindset when using LLM code generation.
-The following sections provide a detailed overview of our survey and our framework.
+Furthermore, we propose \texttt{Bifröst}, a classroom measurement and feedback framework that assesses students' readiness to handle insecure LLM-generated code and provides individualized vulnerability feedback intended to prompt reflection on the security of AI-generated code.